ConnorSweeneyDev/SimpleGameEngine/readme.md

-You must either have the same version of [MinGW](https://winlibs.com/) as me in your path (look at `external/mingw_version_info.txt`, or replace `libgcc_s_seh-1.dll` and `libstdc++-6.dll` in the `binary/windows` folder with the ones from your MinGW installation, as long as it is a 64-bit version.
+You must either have the same version of [MinGW](https://winlibs.com/) as me in your path (look at `external/mingw_version_info.txt`, or replace `libgcc_s_seh-1.dll` and `libstdc++-6.dll` in the `binary/windows` folder with the ones from your MinGW installation, as long as it is a 64-bit version and has llvm/clang support.
 This will also give you access to the unix tools that are used in the makefile.
 To build using the makefile, you will need Make - run `winget install make --source winget` to install it.

 ### Linux
 Do the following to ensure your environment is set up correctly: